 For more information visit the Department of Home Affairs immigration and citizenship website.

-Public citizenship ceremonies will be held on the following dates:
+Public citizenship ceremonies will be held on the following dates for 2023:

 One the day of your citizenship ceremony, you should: